hallee9000/figma-icon-automation/README.md

 #### 3. Fork Example Repository
 Now you should fork my [example repository](https://github.com/leadream/juuust-icon), which is a place for your components' code.

+>Github Actions is in beta now, so you may need to sign it up [here](https://github.com/features/actions).

 ![fork-repository](./imgs/fork-repository.png)

 #### 4. Generate Three Tokens